Webdev-DavidM/Frontend-mentors-clock/README.md

 ## Overview

-The challenge Users should be able to:
+The challenge Users should be able to: <br />
 • Press the refresh icon to load a new quote <br />
 • Press the more or less icon to reveal/hide additional information